-MR imaging seems to have the potential to reliably detect excessively high iron concentrations in the myocardium on the basis of their T2-shortening effect when precisely defined protocols are used for data acquisition and analysis.
-Such protocols comprise a short axis slice through a central portion of the left ventricle which is obtained repeatedly with different echo times using a GRE sequence.
-The signal loss observed with increasing echo times allows one to calculate the T2 relaxation constant in a region of interest placed in the septum.
-Preliminary results, mostly obtained in thalassemia patients, suggest that T2 shortening predicts a deterioration of cardiac function only if the value drops below a certain threshold.
-The threshold identified is about 20 msec at 1.5 tesla compared with a mean value of 52 msec in healthy subjects.
-Measurement of T2 relaxation times might therefore provide the basis for identifying those patients who will benefit from intensive iron-chelating therapy and so be spared the poor prognosis associated with impairment of cardiac function.
+MR imaging may have the potential to reliably detect excessively high iron concentrations in the myocardium on the basis of their T2-shortening effect when precisely defined protocols are used for data acquisition and analysis.
+Such protocols can comprise acquisition of a short-axis slice through a central portion of the left ventricle which is repeated with different echo times using a GRE sequence.
+The signal loss observed with increasing echo times allows one to calculate the T2 relaxation constant in a region of interest, which may be placed in the septum.
+Preliminary results, mostly obtained in thalassemia patients, suggest that an extended range of reduced T2 values can be observed before a further T2-reduction is associated with a deterioration of cardiac function.
+The T2-threshold for impaired cardiac function was about 20 msec at 1.5 tesla compared with a mean value of 52 msec in healthy subjects.
+Measurement of T2 relaxation times might therefore provide the basis for identifying those patients who will benefit most from intensive iron-chelating therapy and so may be spared the poor prognosis associated with impairment of cardiac function.

 12 MR Contrast Agents